How do I set up approvers?

 If this option is enabled all approvers will get a notification even if the approver doesn't qualify.

-For an expample if an exepense of 250 euro is sent in by a user.
+For example if an expense of 250 euro is sent in by a user.
 With Include unauthorized approvers enabled Approver 1, with a 200 euro approval limit, will still get the expense for approval.
-Once Approver 1 have approved the expense will go to Approver 2 who doesn't have an amount limit and is therefor authorized.
+Once Approver 1 has approved the expense will go to Approver 2 who doesn't have an amount limit and is therefore authorized.
 If Include unauthorized approvers would have been disabled Approver 1 wouldn't get to approve and the expense would go directly to Approver 2.

 The default approver has two purposes.

 - If one person should approve all reports you only need to add the default approver.
 See step by step guide.

 - If you have multiple approvers and Findity for some reason doesn't know who should approve the report goes to the default approver.
 An example might be that a user, who is the approver of a department, has been removed as approver and no new approver for that department has been appointed.
 In that case Findity can't find an approver and will send the report to the default approver.